dance858/BregmanProx/README.md

 ## Guide to code
 There are essentially three main folders:
-1. The `algorithms` folder implements the Bregman proximal operator and the two algorithms in the paper referred to as Bregman Douglas--Rachford and Improved interior gradient algorithm.
+1. The Bregman proximal operator and the two algorithms in the paper referred to as Bregman Douglas--Rachford and Improved interior gradient algorithm are implemented in the `algorithms` folder.
 2. The results presented in Section 5.2 of the paper were produced using the code in the  `eucl_proj` folder.
 3. The results presented in Section 5.2 of the paper were produced using the code in the  `graphical_models` folder.